- Learn how to quickly map a network drive or add a network location shortcut pointing to a FTP server or web server.

-There’s a third way to disconnect a mapped network drive, which will show you all options mapped drives:
+There’s a third way to disconnect a mapped network drive, which will show you all options for mapped drives:

-In File Explorer > PC open the three-dot menu directly, without selecting anything and click on Disconnect network drive.
+In File Explorer > PC open the three-dot menu directly, without selecting anything, and click on Disconnect network drive.

 Now a new window will show up, with all currently mapped drive letters.

 Click on the desired item and confirm with OK.

 Removing network location links is even faster.
 Open File Explorer, select the shortcut you wish to remove, and just press Delete.
 A popup will show up now, asking for confirmation.
 Click Yes and you’re done.